 Publication Opportunities

-Selected high-quality papers presented at the symposium will be considered for fast-track review in leading journals:
+Selected high-quality papers presented at the symposium will be considered for fast-track review in leading journal:

 Journal of International Financial Markets, Institutions & Money (JIFMIM)